Multielio/Web-page-for-linux-Phore-Wallet/README.md

 Issues:
-- If icons do not appear make sure that line 5 of phore.php match with the directory name of your fontawesome
+- If icons do not appear make sure that line 18 of getphore.py match with the directory name of your fontawesome